phishindsn/phishindsn/README.md

 - 👋 Hi, I’m @phishindsn
 - 👀 I’m interested in ... learning more ok
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... this world
-- 📫 How to reach me ...
+- 📫 How to reach me ... here

 <!---
 phishindsn/phishindsn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.